-TradeKing Just Purchased Equities Lab Basic Account for all of Their MembersOctober 17, 2016
+TradeKing Purchased Equities Lab Basic for All Team MembersOctober 17, 2016

 Using Equities Lab as a Charting ToolOctober 20, 2016